ryenjohn/deops/README.md

 1. Overview

-This project demonstrates a complete CI/CD workflow for containerizing and deploying a simple API application.
+'This project demonstrates a complete CI/CD workflow for containerizing and deploying a simple API application.
 It includes:

 A lightweight FastAPI application